LoomingVeil/Typescript-Translator/README.md

 <img width="383" height="57" alt="image" src="https://github.com/user-attachments/assets/76d24568-1d9c-4c22-9a1d-bc55a86458c3" />

-Now, you will also want to download an extension for TypeScript/JavaScript
+Finally, you will also want to download an extension for TypeScript/JavaScript.
+Then everything should work.

 How to Use: